TerminalBear/TaskManager/README.md

 •	Add submit button that takes table information and builds hastable using HashTable.java<br>
 •	Develop Kruskal’s Algorithm and Boyer-Moore’s Algorithm<br>
 •	Add algorithm functionality to Sort and Search Bar buttons<br>
-•	Develop a class for priority visualization using a graph representation and add button to GUI<br>
 •	Feedback loop that will reset parameters in DecisionTree.java<br>
 •	Test<br>
 •	Documentation<br>